The UK Vegetarian Society has declared May 19-24 to be National Vegetarian Week.

 Really Quick Canapes: handy little tartlet cases you can whip up quickly and fill with whatever you please.

 Four-Cheese Pots: a cheat’s souffle and good as either a starter or light lunch.

 Asparagus Soup and Arancini: make the soup from the asparagus trimmings or go the whole hog (sorry for the inadvertent meat pun) and splurge with a big bunch of spears.
 Good hot or cold.
 Arancini are crispy-coated risotto balls – a great use for leftovers.

-Winter Warmers, Super Soups: a laksa and a spicy lentil soup.
+Winter Warmers, Super Soups: a laksa (check the veggie options) and a spicy pumpkin soup.

 Summer Salads and Pots of Pesto: home-made pesto and some light and refreshing summer salads.

 Spring Vegetable Risotto: delicate, delicious and so good even Him Outdoors didn’t miss the meat.

 Gnocchi-ing at Heaven’s Door: wonderfully light Italian gnocchi made from ricotta and spinach.